Origin-Byte/nft-protocol/README.md

 | `attributes`      | `Attributes`      | Attributes of a given NFT |

-Where `Attributes` is a struct with the field `keys`, the attribute keys represented as string vector, in other words the set of traits (e.g. Hat, Color of T-shirt, Fur type, etc.) and NFT has, and `values` of such traits (e.g. Straw Hat, White T-shit, Blue Fur, etc.).
+Where `Attributes` is a struct with the field `keys`, the attribute keys represented as string vector, in other words the set of traits (e.g. Hat, Color of T-shirt, Fur type, etc.) and NFT has, and `values` of such traits (e.g. Straw Hat, White T-shirt, Blue Fur, etc.).

 The standard NFT metadata object has the following init and drop functions:
 - `mint_and_transfer` which mint and NFT and transfer it to a recipient.
 Currently, the only way to mint the NFT is if the call is made by the Collection owner (or by anyone if the collection is a shared object).
 This last option allows for anyone to mint their desired metadata which is suboptimal.

-For the timebeing we are allowing for this so that marketplaces can allow users to mint devnet NFT mints from temporary collections.
+For the time being we are allowing for this so that marketplaces can allow users to mint devnet NFT mints from temporary collections.
 However, we plan to deprecate this as soon as we deploy the launchpad module, which will allow collection owners to mint and transfer the NFT to a launchpad object which will configure the primary market sale strategy.
 - `burn` which burns the NFT

 and the following getter functions: